Spy (2015 film): Critical response

 Spy received praise for Feig's direction and screenplay, McCarthy and Byrne's performances, as well as Statham's surprise comedic role.
-On review aggregator website Rotten Tomatoes the film has an approval rating of 95% based on 259 reviews, with an average rating of 7.30/10.
-The site's critical consensus reads, "Simultaneously broad and progressive, Spy offers further proof that Melissa McCarthy and writer-director Paul Feig bring out the best in one another — and delivers scores of belly laughs along the way."
-On Metacritic the film has a weighted average score of 75 out of 100, based on 40 critics, indicating "generally favorable reviews".
-In CinemaScore polls, audiences gave the film an average score of "B+" on an A+ to F scale.

 McCarthy's performance was praised by critics.
 Richard Roeper of The Chicago Sun Times called her "as funny and as winning as anyone in the movies these days".
 Tom Russo of The Boston Globe credited the film's success to McCarthy, writing, "part of what makes the action comedy such a loopy blast is the identity shifts she pulls on the audience."
 Bill Goodykoontz of Arizona Republic called the film McCarthy's return to form, writing "Finally, after the promise shown in Bridesmaids, but sold short since by weak scripts in films like Tammy and Identity Thief, Melissa McCarthy gets a movie vehicle worthy of her talents."

 In addition to McCarthy's, many of the supporting cast members' performances were praised, particularly Byrne's and Statham's.
 John Boone of Entertainment Tonight said Statham "twists his action hero persona into a delightfully delusional version of the same thing", and praised Byrne's performance, writing "For every joke that McCarthy's Susan Cooper ends up as the butt of, Byrne is the one teeing it up with perfectly understated wickedness.
 She can so easily spit out lines as offensive as, after Cooper delivers a punny cheers, "What a stupid, f**king toast," but make it...charming?"
 Peter Travers of Rolling Stone called Byrne's comedic timing "bitchy perfection".

 Accolades

 Possible sequel

 In a May 2015 interview with The Guardian, Paul Feig said he was already writing a sequel, that includes Jason Statham's Agent Ford, though the project doesn't have a producer.
 In 2019, Feig explained that although a sequel to Spy could still happen, "there hasn't been any interest from the studio" in the project.
+In May 2023, McCarthy confirmed that everyone wants to do the sequel, but it hasn't been greenlit yet.